 You knew I was going to say toilet paper, didn’t you?

 Yep, it’s that one thing in your house that you never want to run out of.

-But, if it’s a good deal you can’t pass up, then try finding creative ways to store it (like under your bed) so you can save the most money.
+But, if it’s a great deal that you can’t beat, then try to find creative ways to store it.
+Like under your bed.

 11 | Pasta, Dried Beans, and Rice